 A number of different blood tests may be used:

-About 75% of people with lupus have these antibodies.
+About 70% of people with lupus have these antibodies.
 A positive test means that lupus is highly likely as the test is hardly ever positive in people who don't have lupus.
-The level usually goes up when lupus is more active, so repeat tests may be helpful in monitoring your condition and deciding on treatment.
+The level usually goes up when lupus is more active, so repeat tests may be helpful in monitoring your condition and when deciding on treatment.